Our Values and Ethos

 ★ Our Timeline Wall Art Graphic shows a range of historical figures from different cultures

-★ Black History Month is celebrated with an open competition with the aim of promoting further discussion at home
+★ Black History Month is celebrated with the aim of promoting further discussion at home

 ★ School assemblies are structured throughout the year to teach the British Values and Protected Characteristics